Grajewo: Interwar Poland

 Following the war, the town became part of the re-established Polish state, the Second Polish Republic, and was granted municipal rights again on July 4, 1919.
 Between the world wars, Grajewo was the seat of a district office and had around 9,500 inhabitants.
 New schools were established in Grajewo in 1919 and 1931.

 Following the war, the Jewish population fell sharply.
 According to the 1921 census, the population was 60.9% Polish and 38.5% Jewish.

 The highest Polish dignitaries visited Grajewo in the interwar period: Marshal Józef Piłsudski in 1921, President Stanisław Wojciechowski in 1925 and President Ignacy Mościcki in 1929.

 World War II

 The pre-war population of 9,500 included 3,000 Jews.
 The Germans occupied the town for three weeks from 6–7 September 1939.
 During the German occupation the synagogue and Bet Midrash were burned down by Germans and 300 Jewish men were deported to a forced labor camp in East Prussia.
 The town was then handed over to the Soviet Union.
 The Soviets deported many Polish inhabitants, especially the intelligentsia, military, policemen, foresters, officials, wealthier merchants, farmers and craftsmen and their families, to the Far North (Arctic Circle), Siberia and Kazakhstan.
+Several Poles from Grajewo were murdered by the Soviets in the Katyn massacre in 1940.